matthew-tfs/mjcb.io/content/blog/00032-gentoo-linux-on-the-thinkpad-t470.md

 ### Lenovo ThinkPad T470 Hardware Specifications ###

-At the end of the day this is a fairly basic 14" laptop and there isn't really a whole lot to say about it.
+At the end of the day this is a basic 14" laptop and there isn't really a whole lot to say about it.
 The build quality feels slightly cheap compared to the more high-end Lenovo laptops such as the Lenovo ThinkPad T480s that I also use for work and the Lenovo ThinkPad P51 that is my daily driver.
 The port selection is actually very good, it has 3 USB ports, an SD Card slot and Thunderbolt 3 of all things, and even has a built-in Ethernet adapter.
 The screen is terrible, I can't think of anything positive to say about it.
 It is low resolution and not very bright, and I find it sometimes hard to read compared to better displays.
-There is also no backlit keyboard on this particular model, but it is available.
+There is also no backlit keyboard on this model, but it is available.

-Here are the specifications for the particular model of Lenovo ThinkPad T470 that I am using:
+Here are the specifications for the model of Lenovo ThinkPad T470 that I am using:

 | Component         | Hardware                                                      |
 |:------------------|:--------------------------------------------------------------|